-Develop a description of what the Town/Village seeks to be in year 2030, List goals, objectives and policies and refine issues.
+Develop a description or vision of what the Town seeks to be in year 2030.
+List goals, objectives and policies and refine issues.

-- 2.1 Vision statement, Goals and Objectives Work with the Town/Village to formulate a preliminary "vision for the future" of the Town/Village character, appearance and content about 20 years hence utilizing Committee guidance and inputs from department heads, task 1.2 meetings and other sources.
-Prepare supporting goals, objectives and policy statements. - 2.2 Issues Prepare a refined list of problems and issues, building on the preliminary list from task 1.2, which need to be addressed in the Comprehensive Plan. - 2.3 Review with Town/Village Board.
-Participate in an interactive public workshop to discuss the vision, goals and objectives.
+- 2.1 Vision statement, Goals and Objectives: Work with the town to formulate a preliminary "vision for the future" that takes into consideration the Town character, appearance and content 20 years hence utilizing guidance and inputs from department heads, Advisory Board members and the subject matter experts comprising the Long Range Planning Committee, stakeholders and the general public.
+Prepare supporting goals, objectives and policy statements. - 2.2 Issues: Prepare a refined list of challenges and issues, building on the preliminary input from task 1.2, that warrant consideration in the Comprehensive Plan. - 2.3 Review with Town Board: Participate in an interactive public workshop to discuss the vision, goals and objectives.